Judiciary of Sri Lanka: Magistrate's courts

-Every Magistrate's Court is vested with original criminal jurisdiction (other than in respect of offences upon indictment in the High Court), and is ordinarily empowered to impose sentences up to a fine of Rs.
+Every Magistrate's Court is vested with original criminal jurisdiction (other than in respect of offenses upon indictment in the High Court) and is ordinarily empowered to impose sentences up to a fine of Rs.
 1,500 and/or 2 years rigorous/simple imprisonment unless power is vested in the Magistrate's Court to impose higher penalties by special provision.
-Appeals from convictions, sentences or orders of Magistrate's Courts within a Province lie to the High Court of the Province.
-In judicial divisions which does not have Primary Courts, Magistrate's Courts exercise the jurisdiction of the Primary Courts.
+Appeals from convictions, sentences, or orders of Magistrate's Courts within a Province lie to the High Court of the Province.
+In judicial divisions which do not have Primary Courts, Magistrate's Courts exercise the jurisdiction of the Primary Courts.